NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/gpu.rst

    * - Latency
      - Very low
    * - Size
-     - 32–64 KB per SM (often configurable)
+     - 192 - 256 KB depending on the GPU architecture
    * - Usage
      - Stores frequently accessed data by threads in a block; shared with shared memory
    * - Functionality